-14. Each agency at which PAS officials participate in the adjudication of individual cases should establish a process for considering whether participation by a particular PAS official in a case would violate government-wide or agency-specific ethics standards and should determine whether and, if so, in what circumstances PAS officials should recuse themselves from participating in a case.
+14. To promote impartiality and the appearance of impartiality in adjudication, Each each agency at which PAS officials participate in the adjudication of individual cases should establish a process for considering whether participation by a particular PAS official in a case would violate government-wide or agency-specific ethics standards and should determine whether and, if so, in what circumstances PAS officials should recuse themselves from participating in a case.